 - In a food processor, whip the Greek yogurt, oil, and eggs

 - In a large bowl, combine whipped mixture with sugar and vanilla.
 Stir in sugar and bananas until consistency.

 - Pour the dry ingredients into the liquid mixture and mix just until combined.

-- Add chocolate chips.
+- Mix in carrots & chocolate chips.
 Spoon mixture into prepared muffin tin.